 If you don’t believe that “all you need is love”, then think again.
 After a 75-year study, Harvard researchers have found that good relationships are the secret to happiness.
 While this may not be the most astonishing news you’ve ever heard, the fact that the study took 75 years and looked at every aspect of the participants’ lives means that we now have a definitive conclusion – love is the answer because science says so.

-The Harvard Study of Adult Development was started in 1938 and concluded in 2013.
+How the study worked The Harvard Study of Adult Development was started in 1938 and concluded in 2013.
 It is believed to be one of the longest and most complete studies of adult life ever conducted.
 It followed two different groups of white men – 268 Harvard sophomores and 456 12- to 16-year-old boys who grew up in inner-city Boston, to determine the factors that contribute to healthy ageing.

 Every two years, the Harvard researchers surveyed the men about their lives, asking questions about the quality of their marriages, job satisfaction and social activities.
 Every five years, they assessed their physical health by carrying out chest X-rays, blood tests, urine tests and echocardiograms to assess the link between their lifestyles and their health.